vilasvarghese/ansible/AnsibleNotes.md

 			how the tasks execute on different systems based on the values assigned to these variables.

-Ansible variable names should be letters, numbers, underscores and they should always start with a letter.

 			Variables
 		Variables can be used from different sources